sageserpent-open/SemanticMergeScalaPlugin/README.md

 *`TL;DR - Caveat Emptor`*

-It works well, but has a couple of rough edges.

 There are tests and internal code contracts, but these mostly show that the various third party components integrate well together - there is no attempt to cover lots of Scala code cases, although there is one test that uses a large and fairly complex piece of Scala code to verify the plugin.

 From doing manual dogfood testing of my own Scala projects (not just the public ones on GitHub), it seems stable and provides sensible results - I use it on a regular basis nowadays and have no problems.
 It even copes with a sample of ScalaZ changesets!